near/stakewars-iv/HOW_TO.md

 ## 3. Create an account on StatelessNet

-There is no wallet developped for StatelessNet.
+There is no wallet developed for StatelessNet.
 Account creation is handled via a web serivce (available [here](https://sw4-account-creator-g55a3i3lmq-ey.a.run.app/)) and interaction with the account is later done via near-cli.

 In order to use the [web service for creating the account](https://sw4-account-creator-g55a3i3lmq-ey.a.run.app/), you need to provide two things: (1) an account name and (2) a public key.
-1. Account name: the account name has to be in the format <your-account-name>.statelessnet, and has to respect the NEAR [account ID rules](https://nomicon.io/DataStructures/Account#account-id-rules).
+1. Account name: the account name has to be in the format `<your-account-name>.statelessnet`, and has to respect the NEAR [account ID rules](https://nomicon.io/DataStructures/Account#account-id-rules).
 Note that StatelessNet does NOT support [implicit accounts](https://nomicon.io/DataStructures/Account#implicit-account-ids).
 2. Public key (part of a private/public key pair):
    Using near-cli-rs, this command will generate the keys:
 ```bash